eason-zhan/eason-zhan.github.io/_posts/2023-10-22-binary-search.md

 ### Benchmarks

 I have conducted a performance benchmark of different versions.
 In order to analyze the results clearly, I have divided them into two parts: one for smaller datasets and another for larger datasets.
-Based on the results, It can be concluded that for smaller datasets, version 3 performs better.
+Based on the results, It can be concluded that for smaller datasets, version 2 performs better.
 However, for larger datasets, the eyztiner version outperforms the others.
 This distinction helps provide a clearer understanding of the relative performance of each version in different scenarios.
-Here is my source code.
+Here is my [source code](https://github.com/eason-zhan/dsy/blob/main/demos/01_binary_search/binary_search_bench.cpp).

 <div id="binary_search_benchmark_1"> kid </div>